atelier-cartographique/waend/documentation/help.md

 #HELP WÆND
-*Last update : march 18th 2016*
+*Last update : april 18th 2016*

 **Survival hints**
 - To create a user account, visit http://alpha.waend.com/register.
 - To search for existing maps on Waend, use the command ```lookup``` in the command line.
 Eg : ```lookup carto``` will search for maps containing the word "carto".
 - To visit a map in view mode, simply type ```view``` in the command line.
 - (do not forget to press enter to validate)
+- To come back in edit mode, make sure the url is http://alpha.waend.com/**map**/xxx, not http://alpha.waend.com/**view**/xxx

 This help is improved from time to time, and you can help us by sending your suggestions at contact@atelier-cartographique.be